davepinch/pinchy.cc/content/topics/places/parks/city-parks/hamlin-park/hamlin-park.md

 ---
 title: "Hamlin Park"
+city park of:
+  - Shoreline, Washington
+  - King County, Washington
 openstreetmap: "https://www.openstreetmap.org/way/133678627"
-park of: Shoreline, Washington quick trip from Bothell of: VISIT SOMEWHERE NEW
+quick trip from Bothell of: VISIT SOMEWHERE NEW
 TODO: "Visit this park and get a picture of the historic guns from the *USS Boston*."
 wikidata: "https://www.wikidata.org/wiki/Q49497429"
 tags:
-  - park
+  - city park
   - TODO
 ---